An MBA CREF 2017 Panel Summary: Concentration, Construction and Competition: Banks and Their Evolving Market Role

 According to MBA statistics, about half of all originations in 2016 went to refinance maturing CMBS loans from 2006-2007, while the other half consisted of new construction and term loans.
 The ‘wall of maturities’ peaked last year but will still create strong demand for refi capital in 2017.
 It’s the other half—new transaction volume—that represents a wild card for originations.

 One open question involves the impact of rising interest rates.
 In recent years, interest rates have been so low that investors could afford to buy properties at historically low cap rates.
 Now that interest rates have increased by 50 to 70 basis points, and the Federal Reserve has suggested that rates could rise more in 2017, it’s believed that cap rates may start to rise as well.
-Higher cap rates could increase transaction volume as owners who have been net sellers come back to the market as buyers, one panelist noted.

 Meanwhile, banks’ appetite for loan volume varies significantly by property type.
 Panelists agreed that supply and demand factors are most favorable in the multi-family sector, followed by industrial and downtown office markets.
 The retail segment, however, is seen as struggling against the rising tide of e-commerce trends.
 Department stores and standalone “big-box” retailers face the greatest challenges, while urban centers with restaurants and “fast fashion” retailers are among the best candidates for growth in the sector.